Archaeology of Wales

-The archaeology of Wales (Welsh: Archaeoleg Cymru) is the study of human occupation within the country of Wales which has been occupied by modern humans since 225,000 BCE, with continuous occupation from 9,000 BCE.
+The archaeology of Wales (Welsh: Archaeoleg Cymru) is the study of human occupation within the country of Wales which has been occupied by modern humans since 225,000 BC, with continuous occupation from 9,000 BC.
 Analysis of the sites, artefacts and other archaeological data within Wales details its complex social landscape and evolution from Prehistoric times to the Industrial period.
 This study is undertaken by academic institutions, consultancies, charities as well as government organisations.

 Timeline

 Ancient Wales

 In Palaeolithic times evidence of human activity is scant; this is due in part to geological factors, with deposits being washed away or overridden.
 From the surviving evidence, human occupation can still be determined, with significant artefacts such as the Red Lady of Paviland, discovered in 1823.
 Its original discovery resulted in many false theories about its origin, but subsequent re-examinations using increasingly sophisticated technology led to "The Red Lady" (now known to be a male skeleton) being confirmed as the oldest skeleton of a modern human to be discovered in the UK, dating back 33–34,000 years according to Oxford University's Museum of Natural History.

 There is greater Neolithic evidence, including the 150 cromlechs found throughout Wales and dolmens such as Pentre Ifan.
 Settlements are also present in the archaeological record, with a Neolithic neighbourhood in Llanfaethlu being the possible "earliest village" in Wales.
 Evidence of mining industry is also evident: a Neolithic quarry was recently discovered in St. Dyfnog’s Well.